 Canadian citizens interested in staying in New Zealand for a determined period of time for visiting purposes, working purposes, visiting friends or family, can apply for a visa that is issued for a specific period of time.
 Visas in New Zealand can be issued for visits which have a duration of less than 3 months (commonly known as short-term stay visas) or visas issued for a longer period of time, which can range from 3 months to 4 years, depending on the visa category.

-Short-term stays visas do not allow one to relocate here on a permanent basis and apply for New Zealand citizenship.
+Short-term stays visas do not allow one to relocate to New Zealand on a permanent basis and apply for New Zealand citizenship.
 Those who want to work in this country, while visiting New Zealand, can apply for a Working Holiday Visa, which can be obtained by Canadians as well.
 This visa category is available for certain nationalities and it is addressed solely to young persons who want to stay here for the duration of the visa and then return back home.

 This visa type can’t be used as a way to permanently move to New Zealand from Canada and if the Canadian citizen will want to relocate here on a permanent basis, then he or she will need to apply for other types of visas.
 Our immigration lawyer in New Zealand can provide legal advice on the basic options that can lead to permanent relocation in this country.
 With regards to the issuance of the Working Holiday Visa for Canadians, the following apply: